- Initial therapy session, $280

 - Travel time for out-of-office consultations, negotiable

-- Appointment cancellation day of, or business day prior to appointment,50% of scheduled fee
+- Appointment cancellation within 2 business days or failure to attend, 50% of fee

 Medicare better access to mental health care rebates